lgpo-org/lgpo-gitops-example/README.md

 ## Inventory: example

-Your policies only will only be applied on devices with matchigs tags.
+Your policies only will only be applied on devices with matchings tags.
+All information about your devices is stored in the `inventory` folder in the `devices.yml` file.
+This file can be edited manually via the GUI, via Git, by a CI workflow (pull from IdP) or an IdP (push from IdP).

 ```yaml
 apiVersion: lgpo.io/v1